Numeric estimation of resource requirements for a practical polarization-frame alignment scheme for QKD: Introduction

-Despite the above, a question remains: what resources are required for frame alignment if one is limited only to separable, single-qubit states and measurements, such as those used as standard in BB84 QKD and alike protocols?
-Here we examine a polarization frame alignment protocol that operates using such quantum signals and straightforward analysis and optimization techniques to correct arbitrary polarization rotations in the transmission channel.
-We quantify the number of photons required for high-fidelity correction of the polarization states by performing numerical simulations, and show excellent correction based on only a small fraction of the received photon detections in a realistic environment possessing noise and imperfect source visibility.
-We further present examples of use of this alignment protocol in laboratory and field QKD experiments.
+In support of this work we developed a practical polarization alignment scheme which employs single-photon-counting tomographic characterization and optimized compensation to correct arbitrary polarization rotations and birefringence of the transmission channel.
+Here we describe the core quantum-mechanical operation of the scheme in detail, and analyze the scheme's performance to quantify the single-photon resources required for high-fidelity correction of the transmission channel's effect.
+Using Monte Carlo simulations, we show that excellent correction can be achieved using only a small fraction of the received photon detections, even in a realistic environment possessing noise and imperfect visibility intrinsic to the source.

-This paper is organized as follows: Section~\ref{sec:protocol} details the two stages of the alignment protocol in nominal (post-compensating) and alternative (pre-compensating) configurations.
-Section~\ref{sec:sims} presents the numerical simulations we performed of this protocol in both configurations, and Sec.~\ref{sec:demos} briefly shows some results from a variety of laboratory and field tests in which the protocol was put to use.
-In Sec.~\ref{sec:timing} we note how the ambiguity between timing and polarization frame misalignment at initialization can be solved in practical contexts, and finally give concluding remarks in Sec.~\ref{sec:conclusion}.